-A different way to invest in their child's accommodation would be for parents taking out a joint mortgage.
+A different way for parents to invest in their child's accommodation would be for to take out a joint mortgage.
 Since the instigation of the extra 3% stamp duty on second homes in April 2016, this has become less popular.
 Because of these tax complications, it could be better for the child to take out the mortgage with parents acting as guarantors.

 The property would then be in the child's name and would be able to rent out rooms using the rent a room tax break.
-From 6 April 2016, this was £7,500.
+For the tax year 2023/24 this is £7,500.
 The income would then be tax free, however, this takes a lot of planning to achieve.

 Joint ownership arrangements should always be put in writing and the best way would be for parents and children who buy a property together to own as tenants in common.
-This would mean that each own • a share of the property and they can decide what to do with it in their will.
+This would mean that each own a share of the property and they can decide what to do with it in their will.